-Ford Motor Company recommends that all safety belt assemblies and attaching hardware should be inspected by a qualified technician after any collision.
-Safety belt assemblies not in use during a collision should also be inspected and replaced if either damage or improper operation is noted.
+Ford Motor Company recommends that all passenger safety belt assemblies and attaching hardware should be inspected by a qualified technician after any collision to verify that the "automatic locking retractor" feature for child seats is still working properly.
+Safety belt assemblies should be inspected according to the procedures in the Workshop Manual and replaced if either damage or improper operation is noted.
+Failure to replace the belt and retractor assembly could increase the risk of injury in a collision.